 - Without a 1990-enabled World Cup here America, MLS is surely not formed two years later, and the foundation for all that came afterward — qualification for five straight World Cups (1998-2014); three last-16 runs and one World Cup quarterfinal; American ownership of iconic clubs like Manchester United, Liverpool and Aston Villa; lucrative European contracts for dozens of American-bred players; and even one contract that didn’t happen (16-year-old Erik Palmer-Brown’s January 2014 spurning of a $1 million contract from Italian giant Juventus, in order to stay and develop his game with Sporting Kansas City) — is not laid.

-These events, all indicative of U.S. Soccer maturation on a 25-year fast track, may have taken place, eventually.
+These events, all indicative of U.S. Soccer maturation on a 27-year fast track, may have taken place, eventually.
 But without Generation Zero, they would have been markedly delayed, perhaps by decades, if they materialized at all.
 Much as the rise of radio helped spread interest in baseball (and television turned football into a national obsession), the Internet has today brought Lionel Messi and countless other international stars to American tablets and smartphones.
-This phenomenon would not have furthered the fortunes of, say, professional tiddlywinks.
+This internet phenomenon has not furthered the fortunes of, say, professional tiddlywinks.
 Soccer first needed a platform of legitimacy and broad domestic appeal.
 Generation Zero made that platform possible.

 “That group, that time period in the late 1980s, was the spark,” says Peter Vermes, a striker on the 1990 World Cup squad, the last man cut from the 1994 team, and today the coach of Sporting Kansas City, in MLS.
 “That’s the group of people, the pioneers if you will, who really ignited this sport and made things start to happen.
 A lot of doors were opened at that time, because we did a lot of things that hadn’t happened before — not just qualifying to play in a World Cup, and the Olympics, but players signing and playing in Europe.”

-Prior to 1990, only a handful of Americans had broken through to ply their trade in European leagues.
+Prior to 1990, only a handful of Americans had indeed broken through to ply their trade in European leagues.
 Not surprisingly, Caligiuri blazed that trail, in 1987.
 Vermes, Chris Sullivan and Bruce Murray would soon follow in his footsteps — but they were the only lads playing abroad when the U.S. showed up at Italia ’90.
 Today we take it for granted that top Americans play their soccer abroad.
-This upward trend started with Generation Zero.
+This phenomenon started with Generation Zero.

 While 21st century U.S. talent routinely goes abroad (in the same way European basketball talent comes to the NBA), MLS has still managed to thrive in ways that founders of the North American Soccer League — the U.S.-based league formed in 1967, and gone by 1984 — would marvel at today.
 Indeed, MLS is competitive and commercially viable enough that some of those Euro-based American luminaries have been lured back home, sort of mixed blessing in certain respects, but surely another illustration of American professional soccer’s extraordinary progress since Port of Spain 1989, where it all started.